There’s debate about who really said it, but it’s true…

-You’ve got to help people know what really matters, and what things they do matter most.
+You’ve got to help people know what really matters, and which things they do matter the most.
 And they can’t have three most important things – they have to know what is the MOST important.

-There is an amazing synergy that comes from a team, made up of people who know their roles, focus on one goal.
+There is an amazing synergy that comes from a team, made up of people who know their roles, focused on one goal.
 You’ve got to clarify both roles and goals.